 New members are always welcome whether you own a boat or not.

-Registration is now open for the 2021 Solent Forts Race, taking place at Hayling Ferry Sailing Club over the weekend of the 19th and 20th June.
-The weekend will follow a similar format to previous years but with a few changes on shore to make the event as safe as possible.
-Havant Borough Council have approved the Saturday evening social event which will take place in the boat park and will see a return of the legendary Trevor John Band.
+Registration is now open for the 2023 Solent Forts Race, taking place at Hayling Ferry Sailing Club over the weekend of the 3rd and 4th June.
+The weekend will follow a similar format to previous years with a practice race on Saturday afternoon, followed by the Band on the Beach party in the evening, with the main race taking place on Sunday.

 Congratulations to Steve and Jennie who won the first race of the season.
 A pursuit race around marks in Langstone Harbour proved tricky for all with the tide and a shifting breeze helping and hindering in equal measure.
 Richard and Dave enjoyed an impressive start on the club SL16 only to find themselves becalmed at the start of their second lap.
 The marks were hard to spot from opposite sides of the harbour which was a particular challenge for Fen and Adrian on a club Dart 16.
 The sun shone for a bit and the breeze was at times half-decent.
 Not a bad start to the year.